 Let $S$ be the smallest upper bound on the value of $s$ in any optimal solution to the following instance of \textsc{Mixing Set}:

-We will prove that, if $k \geq S$ holds true, then $ \responsedual(I,k) = k-\mixing(I,k)$.
-Hence, if $k$ is large enough, i.e. $k\geq S$, we can decide $\response(I,\gamma) \leq_? k$ by using the following equivalence:
+We will prove that, if $k \geq S$ holds true, then $ \responsedual(k) = k-\mixing(k)$.
+Hence, if $k$ is large enough, i.e. $k\geq S$, we can decide $\response(\gamma) \leq_? k$ by using the following equivalence:

-Thus, we get the following theorem. \begin{theorem} Let $I \subseteq [n-1]$ and $\gamma\in\Z_{\geq 1}$.
-If $k \geq S$, then there is a reduction from $\response(I,\gamma) \leq_? k$ to $\mixing(I,k) \leq_? k-\gamma$ in constant time. \end{theorem} In the case of harmonic periods we get harmonic capacities in the instance of \textsc{Mixing Set} which implies an efficient decision algorithm.
-However, without further insights we can decide $\response(I,\gamma) \leq_? k$ only for large values of $k$.
-In \cref{wcrt-harmonic-periods} we describe how to overcome this issue in the case of harmonic periods.
+Thus, we get the following first result. \begin{theorem} Let $\gamma\in\Z_{\geq 1}$.
+If $k \geq S$, then there is a reduction from $\response(\gamma) \leq_? k$ to $\mixing(k) \leq_? k-\gamma$ in constant time. \end{theorem} In the case of harmonic periods we get harmonic capacities in the instances of \textsc{Mixing Set} which implies an efficient decision algorithm.
+However, without further insights we can decide $\response(\gamma) \leq_? k$ only for large values of $k$.

-If $k \geq S$ holds, remark that optimal solutions to \eqref{wcrt-mixing-set} also do hold $x \in \Z_{\geq 0}^I$, since $s \leq S \leq k$ which implies $x_i = \ceil{(k-s+\jitter_i)/p_i} \geq \ceil{\jitter_i/p_i} \geq 0$ for all $i\in I$.
-By using \cref{mixing-set-small-utilization} it holds that $S \leq \lcm_{i\in I}p_i$, since $\sum_{i\in I} \frac{c_i}{p_i} \leq \sum_{i<n} \frac{c_i}{p_i} < 1$.
+If $k \geq S$ holds, remark that optimal solutions to \eqref{wcrt-mixing-set} also do hold $x \in \Z_{\geq 0}^{n-1}$, since $s \leq S \leq k$ which implies $x_i = \ceil{(k-s+\jitter_i)/p_i} \geq \ceil{\jitter_i/p_i} \geq 0$ for all $i<n$.
+By using \cref{mixing-set-small-utilization} it holds that $S \leq \lcm_{i<n}p_i$, since $\sum_{i<n} \frac{c_i}{p_i} \leq \sum_{i<n} \frac{c_i}{p_i} < 1$.

-\begin{lemma} If $k \geq S$, then $\responsedual(I,k) = k-\mixing(I,k)$. \end{lemma} \begin{proof} Let $(t,x)$ be an optimal solution to \eqref{wcrt-dual} with objective value $k-\sigma$ for some value $\sigma$.
+\begin{lemma} If $k \geq S$, then $\responsedual(k) = k-\mixing(k)$. \end{lemma} \begin{proof} Let $(t,x)$ be an optimal solution to \eqref{wcrt-dual} with objective value $k-\sigma$ for some value $\sigma$.
 We know that $0 \leq t \leq k$.
 Then by setting $s = k-t \geq 0$ we see that $(s,x)$ is a solution to \eqref{wcrt-mixing-set} since $s+p_ix_i = k-t+p_ix_i \geq k-t+t+\jitter_i = k+\jitter_i$.
 Its objective value is

-Vice-versa let $(s,x)$ be an optimal solution to \eqref{wcrt-mixing-set} with objective value $\sigma$.
+Vice-versa, let $(s,x)$ be an optimal solution to \eqref{wcrt-mixing-set} with objective value $\sigma$.
 We know that $0 \leq s \leq S \leq k$.
 Hence, by setting $t = k-s \geq 0$ we see that $(t,x)$ is a solution to \eqref{wcrt-dual} since $t+\jitter_i = k-s+\jitter_i = k+\jitter_i-s \leq s+p_ix_i -s = p_ix_i$ and $t = k-s \leq k$.
 Its objective value is

 and that proves the claim. \end{proof}